Expounding the virtues of Scottish footballing talent in an unapologetically positive fashion.

 I'll keep writing and sharing what I consider to be helpful, encouraging material and please feel free to engage and do the same, I would love to hear from you.

 I'm Andrew, and I'm a football fan.
-In particular, I'm passionate about the Scottish National Teams (SWNT & MNT) and attend home games with my daughter.
+In particular, I'm passionate about the Scottish National Teams (SWNT & MNT) and attend home games with my daughters.
 You'll also catch us at our local team, although I'll enjoy and have an opinion on football in any form.

 Once a keen amateur striker (weren't we all!), I had to stop playing football and change my lifestyle a few years ago in my early 30's, and at the moment I'm writing this from a hospital bed amidst medical things that are ongoing.